Rooswijk Shipwreck Excavation Summer 2018

 The Rooswijk was a Dutch East India Company vessel which sank on the treacherous Goodwin Sands, off Kent, in January 1740.
 The ship was outward bound for Batavia (modern-day Jakarta) with trade-goods.
-Now a protected wreck site the ship's remains lie at a depth of some 20 metres and are owned by the Dutch Government, and managed by Historic England on behalf of the Department of Digital, Culture Media and Sport.
+Now a protected wreck site the ship's remains lie at a depth of some 20 metres.
+They're owned by the Dutch Government and managed by Historic England on behalf of the Department of Digital, Culture Media and Sport.

-In 2016 Dutch and British maritime archaeologists carried out a joint project at the Rooswijk protected wreck site.
-The Cultural Heritage Agency of the Netherlands and Historic England worked with all the archaeological dive team that partly excavated the wreck in 2005, the Licensee and the owner of the wreck's cargo to carry out a detailed survey of the wreck to find out more about the site.
+Since 2016 Dutch and British maritime archaeologists have worked together to carry out a joint investigation of the Rooswijk protected wreck site.
+The Cultural Heritage Agency of the Netherlands and Historic England worked with an archaeological dive team that partly excavated the wreck in 2005, the Licensee and the owner of the wreck's cargo to carry out a detailed survey of the wreck to find out more about the site.

 Plans for this summer